Eamon Everall: Life and career

 From 1988 onwards, he has divided his week between his studio practice and working as Head of Art & Design, Redbridge Institute, London.
 He said that "adult learners really can turn out the goods and produce work of great depth and wit" and that he sees entry level students regularly gaining university places.

 In 1996, he gained a post-graduate degree (MA) in Visual Theory.
 He was a founder member of the Stuckist art movement in 1999, and has been an exhibitor in all their main group shows since then.
 In 2000 he curated the Stuckist exhibition at the Metropole Arts Centre in Folkestone.

 In 2004, he was one of the fourteen "founder and featured" artists in The Stuckists Punk Victorian held at the Walker Art Gallery for the Liverpool Biennial.
 In 2006, he was one of the ten "leading Stuckists" in the Go West exhibition at Spectrum London gallery.

-He lives in east London on the edge of Epping Forest, practises Buddhist meditation, and lives frugally; his early years in Malaya have created a lasting taste for hot, spicy food.
+He lives in east London on the edge of Epping Forest.
+He practices Buddhist meditation; his early years in Malaya have created a lasting taste for hot, spicy food.